PhilipVigus/CV/README.md

 | [Skills](#Skills) | [Education](#Education) | [Experience](#Experience) | [Hobbies](#Hobbies) | [Blog](https://medium.com/@philvigus) | [Music](https://soundcloud.com/philvigus) |

 I am a driven, dedicated full-stack developer who loves to learn new things.
-I have spent much of my career working in education, initially as a teacher, before working in quality assurance where I worked with organisations across London to improve the quality of the courses they delivered.
+I have spent much of my career working in education, initially as an ICT teacher, before moving into quality assurance where I worked with organisations across London to improve their courses.
 I am now looking for a change of direction, and with a degree in Computer Science, I am returning to my roots.
 I love the creative side of software engineering and being able to see a website or app grow in front of me.
 I want a job that allows me to do that, and completed the Makers Academy bootcamp to prepare myself for a career as a software engineer.

 ## Skills

 **Communication skills**

 I have excellent verbal and written communication skills.
-As a teacher I was able to break down problems into easy to digest chunks and communicate them effectively to learners to help their understanding.
-As a Quality Reviewer for OCN London I wrote detailed reports on the centres and courses I worked with that were sometimes critical of their working practices.
-I was able to communicate these difficult messages face-to-face and in writing, while maintaining strong and constructive working relationships with my clients.
-As a Welfare Benefits Advisor at Aspire I worked with clients over the telephone.
-They were often very distressed, and I was able to help them explain their needs to us so we could assist them.
+As a teacher I broke down problems into easy to digest chunks and communicated them effectively to learners to help their understanding.
+As a Quality Reviewer for OCN London I wrote detailed reports about my clients that were sometimes critical of their working practices.
+I communicated these difficult messages face-to-face and in writing while maintaining strong and constructive working relationships with them.
+As a Welfare Benefits Advisor I worked with clients over the telephone.
+They were often very distressed, and I helped them to explain their needs so we could assist them.

 **Attention to detail**

-While working as an audio transcriber and captioner, I had to follow a detailed set of guidelines that allowed me to produce accurate work quickly and consistently.
+While working as an audio transcriber and captioner, I followed a detailed set of guidelines that allowed me to produce accurate work quickly and consistently.
 At OCN London I proofread all reports before they were sent out to centres, ensuring that mistakes and inconsistencies were identified.
 At Aspire, the case notes I kept for clients were often used as evidence in legal proceedings, and had to be extremely accurate.
 At Noah's Ark Children's Hospice I compiled lists of potential leads for the fundraising team to follow up.
-This required working my way through hundreds of websites, establishing which organisations and individuals might be willing to donate to the charity, and I was directly responsible for identifying sources of thousands of pounds of donations.
+This required working through hundreds of websites, establishing which organisations and individuals might be willing to donate to the charity.
+I was directly responsible for identifying sources of thousands of pounds of donations.

 **Quick and effective learner**

-As Aspire I provided cover for an absent colleague and quickly become an effective part of the team.
+At Aspire I provided cover for an absent colleague and quickly became an effective part of the team.
 As a result I won employee of the month in my first month of employment, despite having never worked in the sector before.
-At Noah's Ark Children's Hospice I had to be extremely adaptable, as I was given a wide variety of tasks across a number of roles including reception and the fundraising, marketing and care teams.
-I have also taught myself a number of skills in my own time, including programming with Javascript, CSS and HTML and how to compose and synthesize classical music using a digital audio workstation.
+At Noah's Ark Children's Hospice I had to be extremely adaptable, as I was given a wide variety of tasks across a number of roles including reception, and the fundraising, marketing and care teams.
+I have also taught myself a number of skills in my own time, including programming with Javascript, CSS and HTML, and how to compose and synthesize classical music using a digital audio workstation.

 ## Education